Qualifying method of Copa Libertadores in Argentina: Current qualifiers

+Note: The first five berths qualify for the group stage while the 6th. berth qualifies for the second stage.

 History

 In the Argentine Primera División, several qualifying methods were once adopted in the history in order to determine the Argentine clubs representatives to participate in the tournament, that was firstly held in 1960.
 Since that year, the league format in Argentina has gone through several changes, and thus the method to qualify to Copa Libertadores has altered several times accordingly.
 Moreover, the increase of number of teams in Copa Libertadores also triggered some changes.

 First systems

 From 1960 to 1966, the Primera División was played using a double round-robin tournament system.
 In these years, the teams having the highest points would be crowned the champion and gained the eligibility to play in the Copa Libertadores in the following year.

 In 1965 and 1966, thanks to the increase of the number of representative in Argentina, the runner-up of the In the Primera División, several qualifying methods were once adopted in the history in order to determine the Argentine clubs representatives to participate in the tournament, that was firstly held in 1960.
 Since that year, the league format in Argentina has gone through several changes, and thus the method to qualify to Copa Libertadores has altered several times accordingly.
 Moreover, the increase of number of teams in Copa Libertadores also triggered some changes. could also participate in next year's Copa Libertadores.

 In 1967, the qualifying criteria were changed.
 Winning the Metropolitano did not gain eligibility in the Copa Libertadores.
 Instead, from 1967 to 1970, the champion and runner-up in the Nacional would be eligible to take part in the Copa Libertadores of the next year.

 In 1971, the winner of the Nacional qualified to the Copa Libertadores directly.
 The winner of the Metropolitano regained the chance of qualification, as the Metropolitano champion would play against the runner-up of the Nacional in a Pre Libertadores Tournament to determine the allocation of the second spot in Copa Libertadores.
 The Metropolitano champion Independiente won San Loranzo 1–0 in the tournament.

 In 1972, the qualifying method was changed back to the system of 1968–70.
 The winner and runner-up of the Nacional, San Loranzo and River Plate respectively, represented Argentina to play in the Copa Libertadores 1973.

 In 1973, the champion of the Metropolitano and Nacional qualified to 1974 Copa Libertadores directly.
 Huracán and Rosario Central qualified by winner each tournament respectively.